ravikumarnagam/openshift-april-2024/Day3/README.md

 hello-microservice-7dd969c847-6gvsg   0/1     ErrImagePull       0          31s
 </pre>

-In order to download container image from our private JFrog Container Image registry, we need provide login credentials.
-These login credentials we can save in a Openshift secret as shown below
+In order to download container image from our private JFrog Container Image registry, we need to provide login credentials.
+These login credentials we can save in an Openshift secret as shown below
 ```
 oc create secret docker-registry private-jfrog-image-registry --docker-server=tektutor.jfrog.io --docker-username=<replace-this-with-your-jfrog-user-login> --docker-password=<replace-this-with-your-jfrog-access-token>